telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 In the same manner (copy and replace), you may also want to upgrade any [other assemblies]({%slug introduction/installation/included-assemblies%}) you are using, as well as localization files (~/App_GlobalResources), dialogs (RadImageEditor, RadEditor), [TypeScript definitions]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}), etc. Make sure to save any modifications you have beforehand to avoid losing your work.

-## Upgrade From Trial to Licensed Version of Telerik UI for ASP.NET AJAX
+## Upgrade From Trial to Licensed Version of Telerik® UI for ASP.NET Ajax

 The difference between the trial and licensed version of the Telerik controls is built into the assemblies themselves.
 You do not need license keys or activations.

-Once you have a licensed package, simply **follow the steps from the [Upgrade to a Newer Version of Telerik UI for ASP.NET AJAX section](#upgrade-to-a-newer-version-of-telerik-ui-for-aspnet-ajax) to delete the trial assemblies and replace them with the developer versions**.
+Once you have a licensed package, simply **follow the steps from the [Upgrade to a Newer Version of Telerik® UI for ASP.NET Ajax section](#upgrade-to-a-newer-version-of-telerik-ui-for-aspnet-ajax) to delete the trial assemblies and replace them with the developer versions**.

 >tip You should delete (uninstall) the Trial version from your machine before upgrading to the licensed ones.
 Doing so eliminates the chance of trial assemblies still making it into the project references or even production.